MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableInboundConnectionFiltering

-Specifies whether to inspect only outbound connections.
+Specifies whether Network Protection inspects only outbound connections.
+Valid values are:

+- $true: Network Protection inspects only outbound connections.
-By default, Network Protection inspects both inbound and outbound connections.
+- $false: Network Protection inspects inbound and outbound connections.
+This is the default value.

 ```yaml
 Type: Boolean